dewenni/ESP_Marley_MQTT/README.md

 ## Hardware Requirements

 ### ESP-Module
-Any kind of ESP with SPI interface and at least 2 GPIO to select TX and RX I have used a Wemos D1 mini based on ESP8266
+Any kind of ESP with SPI interface and at least 2 GPIO to select TX and RX.
+I have used a Wemos D1 mini based on ESP8266

 ### 433Mhz Module